Kristian Bertel | Photography

 More archive stories

 India is a land full of stories.
 On every street, on every corner and in the many places in India, life is rushing by you as a photographer with millions of stories to be told.
-In the archive story above, you hopefully had a readable insight in the story that was behind the photo of the street photography in Chor Bazaar.
+In the archive story above, you hopefully had a readable insight in the story that was behind the photo of a sleeping young man in Mumbai.
 On this website of Kristian Bertel | Photography you can find numerous travel pictures from the photographer.
 Stories and moments that tell the travel stories of how the photographer captured the specific scene that you see in the picture.
 The photographer's images have a story behind them, images that all are taken from around India throughout his photo journeys.
 The archive stories delve into Kristian's personal archive to reveal never-before-seen, including portraits and landscapes beautifully produced snapshots from various travel assignments.
 The archive is so-far organized into photo stories, this one included, each brought to life by narrative text and full-color photos.
 Together, these fascinating stories tell a story about the life in India.
 India, the motherland to many people around the world, a land of unforgetable travel moments.
 The archive takes viewers on a spectacular visual journey through some of the most stunning photographs to be found in the photographer's archive collection.
 The photographer culled the images to reflect the many variations on the universal theme of beauty and everyday life in India.
 By adding these back stories the photographer's work might immensely enhanced the understanding of the photographs.

 Back